jhpark1013/blog/_posts/2022-07-07-arp-and-ndisc-neighbor-discovery.markdown

 | ipv4      | ARP  (address resolution protocol) |garp (gratuious arp)                   | arp_accept |
 | ipv6      | NDISC / ND (neighbor discovery)    |unsolicited na (neighbor advertisement)| drop_unsolicited_na & accept_untracked_na|

 This post got too long so I'm splitting it into 3 parts.
-This post discusses ipv4 ARP.
+This post discusses ipv4 ARP and a new feature introduced in [patch](https://lore.kernel.org/netdev/93cfe14597ec1205f61366b9902876287465f1cd.1657755189.git.jhpark1013@gmail.com/).
 The next posts will discuss ipv6 NDISC and the Linux kernel selftests.
 Here are links to [part 2](/blog/2022/07/24/linux-kernel-patches-new-feature-in-arp-and-ndisc-neighbor-discovery-part-2-of-3.html) and [part 3](/blog/2022/07/24/linux-kernel-patches-new-feature-in-arp-and-ndisc-neighbor-discovery-part-3-of-3.html).

 ## ipv4: ARP
 The ARP protocol is used to map IP network addresses to the hardware addresses (MAC addresses) used by a data link protocol.
 I explain a bit more about ARP [here](https://jhpark1013.github.io/blog/2022/06/24/days-10-to-18-arp-neighbor-discovery.html).